Your health insurance policy may provide financial support during pregnancy, labour and after your baby is born.

 But care provided at home, or in a private maternity ward by independent staff, is expensive but it’s not generally covered by UK health insurers.

 If you prefer midwifery care outside of the NHS, companies such as IMUK connect parents to independent midwives in their area.

 Click ‘Get Quotes’ and our partner ActiveQuote Health will help you compare health insurance policies for you and your growing family.

 To find the policies with maternity, pregnancy and baby perks, look out for a green tick next to ‘Maternity Cash Benefit’, and ‘Pregnancy/Maternity’.

-The comparison table may also have a clickable supporting information document which details the medical exclusions and specialist terms and conditions relating to maternity and post-natal care.
+The comparison table may also have a clickable supporting information document.
+This lists the medical exclusions and specialist terms relating to maternity and postnatal care